 Laura Shaft - Chair (Northland)

 Laura Shaft is the Chair of the Coastal Restoration Trust.
 Laura works for the Northland Regional Council as the Coast Care Coordinator.
-She has over 30 years of practical experience working with community based coast care groups.
+She has over 30 years of practical experience working with community based coast care group.

 Jenny Carter - Treasurer (Auckland)